 Widely regarded as a leading visionary in the commercial real estate industry, Hines founded his namesake firm in Houston in 1957.
 He grew the business from a one-man operation into today’s international real estate investment powerhouse, renowned for developing, owning and managing some of the world’s most recognizable architectural landmarks across five continents.
 With more than 4,800 employees, Hines today is active in 225 cities in 25 countries.

-Gerald was a modest man with a big heart, and touched many lives with his signature humility, generosity, humor and grace.
+Gerald D. Hines was born in Gary, Indiana, on August 15, 1925.
+The eldest child of (Robert) Gordon and Myrtle Hines, Gerald was a modest man with a big heart, and touched many lives with his signature humility, generosity, humor and grace.
 Although he achieved great acclaim and success, Hines never forgot his humble beginnings or lost sight of his core values.
-His father, (Robert) Gordon Hines, was an electrician in a steel mill in Gary, Indiana, and Gerald grew up during the Great Depression within sight of the Chicago skyline.
+His father was an electrician in a steel mill and Gerald grew up during the Great Depression within sight of the Chicago skyline.
 Upon seeing the Windy City’s iconic Wrigley Building on a childhood trip, Hines recalled saying to himself, “Someday I’d like to build one of those.”

 Hines’ entrepreneurial instincts soon led him to start his own venture.
-His reputation grew with his first two high-profile projects: downtown Houston’s One Shell Plaza, the tallest building in Texas when completed in 1971 and still the world’s tallest lightweight concrete structure; and The Galleria, the landmark shopping center that catalyzed Houston’s booming Uptown district.
+He founded his namesake firm in Houston in 1957.
+The early 1960s were marked by the development of 12 mid-century-inspired office projects completed on Richmond Avenue in Houston, some of which still stand today.
+Hines’ reputation grew with his first two high-profile projects: downtown Houston’s One Shell Plaza, the tallest building in Texas when completed in 1971 and still the world’s tallest lightweight concrete structure; and The Galleria, the landmark shopping center that catalyzed Houston’s booming Uptown district.

-Starting a trend of working with internationally known designers that would anchor his professional legacy and reshape skylines around the world, Hines hired the celebrated architect Bruce Graham of Skidmore, Owings and Merrill, and the legendary structural engineer Fazlur Khan for the Shell headquarters project.
+Starting a trend of working with internationally known designers that would anchor his professional legacy and reshape skylines around the world, Hines hired the celebrated architect Bruce Graham of Skidmore, Owings and Merrill (SOM), and the legendary structural engineer Fazlur Khan for the Shell headquarters project, One Shell Plaza.
 After an inspirational visit to the Galleria Vittorio Emanuele II in Milan, Hines tapped Gyo Obata of HOK to design The Galleria in Houston which is also distinguished by its light-filled, barrel-vault atrium, and its innovative, mixed-use amenities.
 With superior aesthetics and a center court ice rink serving as kinetic art, Hines was able to lure luxury tenants, including the first Neiman Marcus outside of Dallas, and set a new bar for shopping center design.

 Hines’ bold and pioneering leadership in sustainability has been recognized by the U.S. Environmental Protection Agency, the U.S. Green Building Council, Global Green USA and similar organizations in South America, Europe and Asia.
 His respect for the integrity of local architecture and native culture, and his ongoing efforts to add public spaces, parks, water features, art, music, opera and other open amenities to commercial projects continues to enhance the quality of life in communities around the world.

 Both professionally and philanthropically, Hines’ inspiring legacy will touch people throughout the world for decades to come.
-His mother, Myrtle McConnell Hines, was a teacher in a one-room schoolhouse in Nova Scotia and instilled in him the importance of education.
+His mother was a teacher in a one-room schoolhouse in Nova Scotia and instilled in him the importance of education.
 The College of Architecture and Design at the University of Houston is named in his honor, and he championed, taught at and supported real estate, architecture and urban planning programs at Yale, Harvard and Rice universities.

-Hines valued sharing experience and knowledge with younger generations, so he created and permanently endowed the Urban Land Institute’s Gerald D. Hines Student Urban Design Competition and contributed to Purdue University, Yale University and The Wharton School, among many other institutions.
+Hines valued sharing experience and knowledge with younger generations, so he created and permanently endowed the Urban Land Institute’s Gerald D. Hines Student Urban Design Competition and contributed to Purdue University, Yale University and The Wharton School of the University of Pennsylvania, among many other institutions.

 Hines was active in civic and charitable contributions that had significant impact.
 In 1966, he co-founded and served on the board of the Harris County Hospital District Foundation to provide greater health care access for underserved communities.
 In 1968, he was instrumental in creating the Houston Area Urban League, which helps minorities secure economic equality and civil rights.
 From 1981 to 1983, Hines served as chairman of the Dallas Federal Reserve Bank under Federal Reserve Chairman Paul Volcker.